MetabolomicsAustralia-Bioinformatics/SauerEnrichmentAnalysis/README.md

 # SauerEnrichmentAnalysis

+* Python implementation of metabolic flux ratios.
+Python implementation originally written by Sean O'Callaghan, a previous bioinformatician at MA, an unknown number of years ago, then maintained by Michael Leeming (bioinformatician at Vic Node MA from 2017 - 2018).
+* Considered to be superceded by [`SUMOFLUX`](https://imsb.ethz.ch/research/zamboni/resources.html#par_textimage_38875268), a Matlab package, recommended instead by ETH Zurich.
 * This is a refactor of the original Sauer enrichment analysis tool, migrated to Python3.
-* Implementation of the metabolic flux analysis procedures described by Sauer and co-workers (https://www.ncbi.nlm.nih.gov/pubmed/17035687).
+* Implementation of the metabolic flux analysis procedures described by Annik Nanchen et. al. (https://www.ncbi.nlm.nih.gov/pubmed/17035687).

 ## Usage
 Two different input files are required.